n1ru4l/envelop/packages/plugins/opentelemetry/README.md

       {
         resolvers: true, // Tracks resolvers calls, and tracks resolvers thrown errors
         variables: true, // Includes the operation variables values as part of the metadata collected
-        result: true, // Includes execution result object as part of the metadata collected },
+        result: true // Includes execution result object as part of the metadata collected },
       provider
-    ),
+    )
-  ],
+  ]
-});
+})
 ```